dbrumley/maven-example/README.md

 * `mylibrary`: A maven project for building a shared library.
 * `myapp`: A maven project that uses `mylibrary` to build a self-contained app.
+* `myharness`: A maven project that uses `mylibrary` to build a harness that Mayhem can use.

 Let's dive into how we did it, and how you can too.
 You can also check out our [Github repo](https://github.com/dbrumley/maven-example) showing a